 Abdominal Imaging Fellowship

 The VCU Department of Radiology offers a one-year fellowship in abdominal imaging, accredited by the American College of Radiology (ACR).
 Training includes experience with all facets of abdominal CT scanning, ultrasound, abdominal MRI and gastrointestinal and genitourinary radiology.
-Fellows are also taught intraoperative, endosonography and color-flow vascular applications, as well as routine adult and pediatric ultrasound.
+Fellows are also taught intraoperative, endosonography, color-flow vascular applications and routine adult and pediatric ultrasound.

 Interventional techniques such as biopsy and drainage using CT and ultrasound guidance are included in the fellow’s training.
-Significant experience with abdominal MRI, including magnetic resonance cholangiopancreatography (MRCP) and magnetic resonance angiography (MRA) is offered.
+Practical experience with abdominal MRI, including magnetic resonance cholangiopancreatography (MRCP) and magnetic resonance angiography (MRA) is offered.
 Teaching, conference participation and involvement in ongoing research activities are required.
-Extensive teaching files in CT, MR, gastrointestinal, genitourinary and ultrasound are available for the fellow’s use.
+A range of teaching files in CT, MR, gastrointestinal, genitourinary and ultrasound are available for the fellow’s use.

 Breast Imaging Fellowship

 Our one-year breast imaging fellowship program is exciting, thriving, progressive and patient-centered.
 We offer screening and diagnostic mammography, including tomosynthesis, breast ultrasound, breast MRI, imaging-guided breast and axillary biopsies and fine needle aspirations, ductography, preoperative localizations and second opinion consultations.
-We provide services at two sites: the Nelson Clinic at our main downtown campus and our outpatient center at Stony Point.
+We provide services at two sites: the Nelson Clinic at the downtown campus and the outpatient center at Stony Point.

 We are a clinically oriented service focused on providing our patients with accurate and efficient care delivered in a compassionate manner.
 We are set up to complete diagnostic work-ups, including biopsies, on the same day of service.
 Pathology provides us results for any imaging-guided biopsy the next day, and our surgeons will see patients within 48 hours of a breast cancer diagnosis.